NCEO-ODA/ghana_data/docs/downloads.md

 ### MODIS Downloading

 For this, you need to create an [EarthData Login account](https://urs.earthdata.nasa.gov/users/new).
 Once you have this, you probably want to try to download a product with that account to activate it.
 You can do this by just clicking on this **link** and downloading it.

+## Downloading the data itself

+Once you have set-up the accounts above, you can easily download the data using command line tools, or developing your own codes